go-surreal/som/docs/overview/01_introduction.md

 SOM is currently in **early development** and considered experimental.
 While core functionality works, the API may change between versions.
 See the [FAQ](../appendix/01_faq.md) for details on production readiness.

-## Dependencies

-SOM uses [sdbc](https://github.com/go-surreal/sdbc), a custom SurrealDB client optimized for code generation patterns.
-This provides CBOR protocol support and features tailored for SOM's needs.
-The official SurrealDB Go client is not currently supported.